MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 Description | Details
 ----------- | -------
-Topic | *[Artificial intelligence clustering of cases based on language understanding applied to case titles]* Volume | *[The number of cases associated with the topic]* / *[Total cases]* Number of cases | *[The number of cases associated with the topic]* Surveys completed | *[The count of resolved cases associated with the topic that have CSAT values]* Average CSAT | *[The sum of CSAT scores associated with the topic]* / *[The count of resolved cases associated with the topic that have CSAT values]*
+Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The number of cases associated with the topic* / *Total cases* Number of cases | *The number of cases associated with the topic* Surveys completed | *The count of resolved cases associated with the topic that have CSAT values* Average CSAT | *The sum of CSAT scores associated with the topic* / *The count of resolved cases associated with the topic that have CSAT values*
-Impact | *[The resolved incoming cases associated with this topic]* / *[The total incoming cases associated with this topic]* 1 – (*[Average CSAT score not including the current topic]* / *[Overall average CSAT score for all topics]*)
+Impact | 1 – (*Average CSAT score not including the current topic* / *Overall average CSAT score for all topics*)

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average CSAT score.
-A red bar indicates that the topic's CSAT score is lower than the average CSAT score.
-A blue bar indicates that the CSAT score is higher.
+A red bar indicates that the topic's CSAT score is lower than the average CSAT score, resulting in a negative impact on overall customer satisfaction.
+A blue bar indicates that the CSAT score is higher, resulting in a positive impact on overall customer satisfaction.
 Improving customer satisfaction for the top CSAT topics in red will have the greatest impact on improving overall customer satisfaction.

 To see additional information about each topic, right-click the topic name and select **Drillthrough** to display the Topic Details dashboard.
 For more information, see [Topic Details Dashboard](ai-csi-topic-details.md).